 From chrisbanes-skills

-Guides designing or reviewing reusable Jetpack Compose components using the slot API pattern to replace primitive content parameters and boolean flags with composable slots.
+Guides designing reusable Jetpack Compose components using the slot API pattern, replacing primitive content parameters with @Composable slots for flexible visual regions.

 Slash command